restorecommerce/chassis-srv/README.md

 ### Logging

-Logging is handled by [restore-logger](https://github.com/restorecommerce/logger) which uses [winston](https://github.com/winstonjs/winston).
+[restore-logger](https://github.com/restorecommerce/logger) provides logging which uses [winston](https://github.com/winstonjs/winston).
-A logger is created with each client and server.
+Clients and server provide the logger.
-The logger can be configured in the configuration file.
+The configuration file contains logger settings.
-A logger is stored as ``Client.logger`` or ``Server.logger``.
+The logger is available from ``Client.logger`` or ``Server.logger``.

 Default logging levels are:
 - silly